 Port configuration on reverse proxy (inbound connections from client and outbound connections to Tableau Server) must be specified in the corresponding parameter:

 If the proxy server is using SSL to communicate with Tableau Server, SSL must be configured and enabled on Tableau Server.

-To validate your reverse proxy setup, publish workbooks and datasources using Tableau Server web authoring or Tableau Desktop.
+To validate your gateway-to-Tableau Server configuration, publish workbooks and datasources using Tableau Server web authoring or Tableau Desktop.
 If you are connecting with a web browser to Tableau Server from the internet, verify that you are using a recommended browser(Link opens in a new window).
 Publish and view workbooks that use existing datasources as well as a datasource that you've published .
 Use the links below to familiarise yourself with connecting with Tableau Server as an end-user.

 |Overview of web authoring.||Use Tableau on the Web(Link opens in a new window)|